-Applications for Fellowships beginning in 2017/18 are now open.
-The closing date is Thursday 5 January 2017.
-Interviews are expected to take place during week commencing 20 March 2017.
+Applications for Fellowships beginning in 2018/19 are now open.
+The closing date is Thursday 4 January 2018.
+Interviews will take place during week commencing 19 March 2018.

 Applications should be made via The University of Manchester’s on-line application system.
 If you are unable to apply on-line please request an application form by emailing human resources quoting the reference number.

 Please complete the electronic application form via the University’s electronic recruitment system.